xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/index.md

 Before deploying, applications need to be correctly packaged.
 This Intune App Packaging guide outlines the steps to prepare your applications for deployment, ensuring compatibility and ease of installation:

 - [Intune App Packaging](4 Intune App Packaging): Learn the best practices for packaging your applications, making them ready for deployment with Intune.

+### **AnyAppInstaller**:

+A PowerShell script designed to streamline the process of downloading and installing software from a specified URL or server file path.
+The script supports a variety of file types, including EXE, MSI, MSIX, and ZIP files:

+- [AnyAppInstaller](5 AnyAppInstaller): Easily script your application for deployment.